How to make the most out of your 2023 IAM budget

 “Know thy enemy and know yourself; in a hundred battles, you will never be defeated.” – General Sun Tzu.

 Start with the overarching objectives that your IT leaders want to achieve for your organization.
-A 2022 a Forrester study, shows the top IT investment priorities for IT decision-makers are:
+A 2022 Forrester study shows the top IT investment priorities for IT decision-makers are:

 - Deploy customer identity and access management (CIAM)